American National Exhibition: Political

-Race-Related
+Race-related

 "Even more so than art and fashion, it was the on-the-ground guides that would" serve to personalize America's presence in Moscow, answering questions and engaging in polite debate with Soviet visitors."
 The group included 27 women and 48 men," all purposefully younger than 35 to reflect America's youth.
 "All guides were fluent in Russian and some were (almost certainly) trained in intelligence gathering."
 Four of them were also black, and "President Eisenhower was apparently concerned with how they might represent the United States and its systemic violations of civil rights in 1959."
 So when he invited the guides to the White House for a meet-and-greet ahead of the exhibition, he "quizzed the black guides about how they came to be fluent in Russian."
-In the end, their answers reassured him that they wouldn't give the Soviets reason to rebut America's emphasis on freedom with a discussion of inequality in America, and so they were sent to Moscow as originally planned.
+In the end, their answers reassured him that they would not give the Soviets reason to rebut America's emphasis on freedom with a discussion of inequality in America, and so, they were sent to Moscow as originally planned.

-"One of the more popular exhibits ... was the IBM RAMAC 305 computer.
+"One of the more popular exhibits ... was the IBM 305 RAMAC computer.
 It could answer over 4,000 questions within a wide range of topics—some of them quite uncomfortable for Americans to address.
 Not only were common questions like "What is the price of American cigarettes?" and "What is jazz music?" answered with a printout in just 90 seconds, thornier questions about race relations and lynching were also pre-programmed to give diplomatic responses.